-The stakeholder engagement process began in November 2021 with a public Data Assumptions Posting to ELL's IRP website.47 The Stakeholder Kickoff Meeting was held in January 2022 and included a broad amount of information regarding ELL's planning processes and objectives, including preliminary assumptions and inputs for the IRP's modeling.
+The stakeholder engagement process began in November 2021 with a public Data Assumptions Posting to ELL's IRP website.55 The Stakeholder Kickoff Meeting was held in January 2022 and included a broad amount of information regarding ELL's planning processes and objectives, including preliminary assumptions and inputs for the IRP's modeling.
 The meeting was well-attended with participation from numerous parties of varied educational and professional backgrounds, representing a wide range of industry experience and expertise.
 ELL presented extensive information designed to educate stakeholders about resource planning and responded to clarifying questions during its first Technical Conference.
 Following this meeting, in February of 2022 ELL posted a Q&A document that responded to questions received both during and after the Stakeholder Kickoff Meeting.
-ELL also provided an updated set of assumptions and inputs in response to feedback provided by stakeholders after ELL's first Technical Conference are provided within (see Appendix A).
+ELL also provided an updated set of assumptions and inputs in response to feedback provided by stakeholders at ELL's Technical Conference.
+Responses to written comments provided by stakeholders after ELL's first Technical Conference are provided within (see Appendix A).